 In March 1612, one Alison Device encountered a peddler.
 There was an altercation and Alison placed a curse on the man who subsequently had a non-fatal stroke.

 Magistrate Nowell heard about this and interviewed Alison.
 She seems to have been terrified by her own power in striking a man down and confessed, but said another family, the Chattoxes, with which her family was having a feud, was guilty of putting the hex on four people and killing them.

 Nowell saw the opportunity to advance his career.
 A bunch of people accusing each other of witchcraft and bringing them to justice for practicing the dark arts or Catholicism, it didn’t seem to matter which, would be a feather in his cap.

 Then, King James issued an order that everybody had to attend church on Good Friday.
 Those that refused would suffer a penalty.
 The Demdike/Devices family decided to skip the devotions, stole a sheep, and had a meeting (some say it was a party).
 It seems some of the rival Chattox brood enjoyed a taste of roast mutton too.

 Arrests were made of members of the Demdike and Chattox families.
 A few others were scooped up as well.

 The Testimony of Jennet Device

-In his book unleashing the fury of the state upon witches and warlocks, James I expressed the view that normal due process did not need to be followed in the prosecution occultists.
+In his book, unleashing the fury of the state upon witches and warlocks, James I expressed the view that normal due process did not need to be followed in the prosecution of occultists.
 Accused witches were not allowed defence counsel nor could they call witnesses on their own behalf.
 Also, the king had written “Children, women, and liars can be witnesses over high treason against God.”